In this article:

 How to file form 83(b)

-To qualify for preferential tax treatment, your 83(b) form must be postmarked and mailed to the appropriate IRS office within 30 days of accepting your stock grant or the date of your early exercise.
+To qualify for preferential tax treatment, your 83(b) election form must be postmarked and mailed to the appropriate IRS office within 30 days of purchasing your stock grant or the date of your early exercise.

 The process for submitting this form has several steps, and can be burdensome.
 Here’s what the IRS requires: